laidlaw42/ableton-live-midi-remote-scripts/README.md

 # Ableton Live Custom MIDI Remote Scripts

 Scripts for creating custom MIDI Remote Scripts for Ableton Live.
-Known to be working on Live 9 and 10, untested in 11.
+Known to be working with Live 9 and 10.
+I've added a new directory for Live 11 which updates the code to Python 3.
+Untested in Live 12.

 ---
 ### Background